 Almost every employee is covered by workers’ compensation in Mississippi.
 Some exceptions include non-profit employees, farm workers, and domestic workers.

 An employee who has suffered an injury or occupational illness during their employment and meets the eligibility requirements mentioned above is covered under workers’ compensation.
 Examples of injuries include: back or shoulder injuries, broken bones, burn injuries, and traumatic brain injuries.
-Examples of occupational illnesses include carpal tunnel or cancer due to asbestos exposure.
+Examples of occupational illnesses include repetitive motion injuries like carpal tunnel or cancer due to asbestos exposure.

 Reporting To The Mississippi Workers’ Compensation Commission